 …maybe you should be taking actions that feel extreme?

 I almost forgot to mention: thanks for your interest in helping out.
 Or at least being interested enough to click the link to this page.
 I was hoping you’d end up here.
 Thanks for reading!

 - Create a college organization or club whose mission is to expand the pipeline of people working on AI Safety.

 - Try out some computer science, math, and philosophy classes, and see if you like them.
 If so, take lots.
-If not, consider taking classes that will help you get good paying jobs, so that you can donate a lot of money to the cause.

 - Guggenheim, D. (Director).
 (2006).
 An inconvenient truth: A global warning.
 Hollywood: Paramount. ↩